 Our members provide cost-effective treatment options for the vast majority of pathologies.

 Generic and biosimilar medicines play a key role in this process because they break up monopolies.
 Upon expiry of the patent on the branded product, they create competition on the medicine market.
-This leads to substantial price decreases, and as a result, expenditure for both the healthcare insurance and patients also significantly drops.
-But branded medicines that reduce their prices, also contribute to this.
-Currently, more than one out of two medicines that are being reimbursed by the Belgian healthcare insurance are generic medicines or branded medicines that have significantly lowered their price.
-This type of price dynamics resulted in a healthcare insurance saving of (more than?)
-EUR 1.7 billion in 2017.
+This leads to substantial price decreases, and as a result, expenditure for both healthcare insurance and patients also significantly drops.
+But also off-patent branded medicines that reduce their prices, contribute to this.
+Currently, nearly 70% of the medicines that are being reimbursed by healthcare insurance and sold in Belgian public pharmacies are cheap medicines.
+This type of price dynamics resulted in a healthcare insurance saving of 1.9 billion euro in 2020.
 These resources can now be used to make new and often very expensive therapies accessible to patients or to treat more patients who were previously left untreated.

 A human being’s health is his greatest asset.
-Therefore, together with Medicines for Europe, Medaxes supports the European quality requirements imposed on medicines.
-Furthermore, Medaxes is a fervent advocate of the worldwide application of these quality measures.
+Therefore, together with Medicines for Europe and Food Supplements Europe, Medaxes supports the European quality requirements imposed on medicines.
+There are no compromises here.

 Medaxes stands for affordable medicines and affordable self-care products.